samyhaff/samyhaff.github.io/content/about/_index.md

 comment = false
 +++

-Hi, my name is Samy, I am a PhD student from France.
-I'm passionate about programming and AI, and I love learning new things.
+Hi, my name is Samy, I am a PhD student at Télécom Paris working under the supervision of Prof. Fabian M. Suchanek and Prof. Nils Holzenberger.
+My research interests lie in the intersection of structured data and language models.
+Prior to that, I obtained a MSc in Computer Science from the Technical University of Denmark and a MEng from Centrale Nantes in France.
-I created this site because I wanted to share my work, thoughts, projects and anything else I find interesting with the world.
-I hope you enjoy your visit!
+I created this site because I wanted to share my work, projects and anything else I find interesting with the world.

 ## Interests